Bay Boats versus Flats Boats

 Yes we have

-all heard of the stories of using a flats boat
+all heard of the stories of using a flats Fishing boat

 off shore or in extreme locations but not